 The TR26 Timber sizes that we have available are listed below for your reference.
 These are finished sizes but please keep in mind that they could be -/+ 3mm.

-We usually opt for the 35mm thickness in timber when designing standard roof trusses.
+We usually opt for the 35mm thickness in timber when designing standard timber roof trusses.
 This could be for Fink Trusses in a house construction or Queenpost trusses for a garage.
 Meanwhile, the 46mm thickness option is used for attic trusses due to fire regulation guidelines.
 Equally, raised tie trusses that are anything more than 100mm off the wall plate instantly require the 46mm depth option.

 We offer to pre-treat all timber products that we supply using our onsite treatment facility.
-If you do choose to have your trusses treated, we suggest adding a tin of cut end preservative (for a small cost) to your order for treating any structural timber that you may cut onsite for staircase infill, dormer infill or VELUX roof light infill areas.
+If you do choose to have your roof trusses treated, we suggest adding a tin of cut end preservative (for a small cost) to your order for treating any structural timber that you may cut onsite for staircase infill, dormer infill or VELUX roof light infill areas.

 Minera Roof Trusses are committed to ensuring all the timber we purchase is sourced from legal and sustainably managed forests.
 This means we only use suppliers that are certified to the PEFC scheme for responsible management of the world's forests.
 Finally, we are certified under the ISO 9001:2008 Quality Assurance Scheme which guarantees traceability of products and documentation within our organisation.
 You can read our sustainability statement.